| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 Goldberg's exercises, you ignore structure completely and

 let anything happen.
 The results can be truly magical.
+These techniques are useful for both the hobbyist and

 the serious writer.
 If you do want to take your writing